gcallah/JohnGray/papers/garrard.md

 Berlin was also a liberal, unlike Gray.
-While Berlin affirmed the truth that values are plural and can therefore legitimately be arranged in different ways (including non-liberal ways), he believed that a liberal framework of mutual restraint, tolerance and freedom is the most likely to lead to general peace and prosperity, even if the liberal preference for freedom over other values is no more rational than any other arrangement of values.
+While Berlin affirmed the truth that values are plural and can therefore legitimately be arranged in different ways (including non-liberal ways), he believed that a liberal framework of mutual restraint, tolerance, and freedom is the most likely in practice to lead to general peace and prosperity, even if the liberal preference for freedom over other values is no more rational than any other arrangement of values.

 Gray accepts the legitimacy of what can be called 'local liberalism' (not a term he uses), arguing that value pluralism is 'wholly consistent